pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## Step 2: Set the country

-This is the most important line in any country study.
+This is the most important line in any country study since it determines the geographical scope of the data used to build a model.
 Add it to `config.KZ.yaml`:

 ```yaml
 --8<-- "tutorials/use-cases/snippets/config.KZ.yaml:5:5"